Monday, May 13, 2024

 before rushing back, grand as Camus,

-to start anew.
+to start all over

-the first line of every book ever read,
+maybe the first line of every book

-yet still has far to go
+and yet still the bat has far to go,

-before it forks to a final grandstand
+before it forks to a final grandstand,

-perhaps even the sideshows of late mushrooms
+high over the sideshows of late mushrooms

-as they trumpet to exult and exclaim,
+whose caps trumpet to exclaim,

 “write about me next, write about me!”